FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

 Q: What is changing?
 IngramSpark/Lightning Source already collects sales tax, right?

-A: Yes, IngramSpark collects sales tax in fourteen states, but due to legislative and procedural changes brought about by a United States Supreme Court ruling last year, Lightning Source will be collecting and reporting sales tax in 32 additional states within the United States, effective July 1, 2019.
+A: Yes, IngramSpark collects sales tax in fourteen states, but due to legislative and procedural changes brought about by a United States Supreme Court ruling in 2018, Lightning Source will be collecting and reporting sales tax in 32 additional states within the United States.

 Q: In which states will IngramSpark be required to charge sales tax (if tax exemption documentation is not provided)?